Joanna Wicha

 Joanna Beata Wicha (born 9 October 1966) is a Polish nurse, labor activist and politician, elected member of the Sejm in 2023.

 Wicha assumed her seat on 13 November 2023 and currently is a member of the standing committees for health, elder care policy and national defense.
 She is affiliated with The Left parliamentary group.

 Biography

 Wicha was born in Biała Podlaska on 9 October 1966.
 She has graduated from a medical school in 1986, specializing in nursing, and went on to achieve a master's degree in sociology at the University of Warsaw.
 She has been a nurse for over 37 years and has recently worked in children hospital in Warsaw.
 Since 1996 she is an active trade unionist.
 She is a member of the Polish National Trade Union of Nurses and Midwives.

 Political career

-In 2015 she joined newly established Left Together party, and was a member of party's national council.
-In October 2024, she left Left Together, while remaining in The Left as an MP.
+In 2015 she joined the newly established Partia Razem party, and was a member of the party's national council.
+In October 2024, she left Razem, while remaining in The Left as an MP.